CraftAcademy/node_api_generator/README.md

 ```

 ### Run tests
 We've created one request spec, and one model spec for you as reference.
-Execute those by running:
+Execute them by running:

 ```
 $ yarn test